franchsli/whatsapp_clone_django/README.md

     - **IMPORTANT** IMPLEMENT THIS
         + Make it so when user send a message, it contains the dropwdown and such.
         (USE HTMX for this one [The display chat logic should work])
-    - Use HTMX pages for contacts and chats.
     - **ADD THE LAST MESSAGE LOGIC**
     - You can use FILTER ELEMENTS WITH `SHOW ...
 WHEN` from Hyperscript
     - Write test for the exceptions and functions.